-A “slipped disc”, often synonymous with a low back (lumbar) injury, is a misnomer because discs do not actually slip; they herniate or bulge out from between the bones.
-A herniation happens when a fragment of the center part (nucleus) of the disc is displaced and pushes through a tear in the outer layer (annulus) of the disc.
+A “slipped disc,” often synonymous with a low back (lumbar) injury, is a misnomer because discs do not actually slip; they herniate or bulge out from between the bones.
+A herniation happens when a fragment of the center part (nucleus) of the disc is displaced and pushes through a tear in the disc’s outer layer (annulus).
 When irritating substances are released from this tear, or if the fragment affects a nearby nerve, then pain is caused.
 This process is similar to degenerative disc disease, and herniations can be an early stage of degeneration.

 You are more likely to suffer a herniated disc between the ages of 30 and 40, and you may not even know it when it happens as it may not cause any pain.
-The most common symptom, though, is pain in the herniated disc that may radiate out into the hips or buttocks, or pain or numbness radiating down the leg to the ankle or foot.
-A large herniation may cause weak extension of your big toe and trouble putting pressure on your toes or heels when walking.
-Severe cases may even prompt changes in bowel or bladder function, and/or sexual function.
+The most common symptom, though, is a pain in the herniated disc that may radiate out into the hips or buttocks or pain or numbness radiating down the leg to the ankle or foot.
+In addition, a large herniation may cause a weak extension of your big toe and trouble putting pressure on your toes or heels when walking.
+Severe cases may even prompt bowel or bladder function changes and/or sexual function.

 Chiropractic care, stretching, and exercise therapy are often sufficient to treat mild to moderate disc herniations.
-More serious cases will often require chiropractic care be coupled with some form of spinal decompression, such as traction or mechanical decompression.
+However, more serious cases will often require chiropractic care to be coupled with some form of spinal decompression, such as traction or mechanical decompression.

 As a last resort, surgery may be needed when a herniation is severe, and all other treatment options have failed to bring improvement, or if the spinal cord or nerves are too badly compressed.